Peter McKenna (Australian footballer): Life off the football field

-At his peak, Peter McKenna could lay claim to being the most popular footballer in the VFL – and, indeed, given the burgeoning impact of the mass media, almost certainly the most popular footballer ever in Australia up to that point.
-Not only was he a highly successful full forward playing for the nation's most popular sporting club, he possessed a Beatle-esque 'look' which, by the standards of the time, was an adman's dream.

-During this time, he recorded his first pop single Things to Remember, written by Melbourne singer/songwriter Colin Buckley.
+During his football career, he recorded his first pop single Things to Remember, written by Melbourne singer/songwriter Colin Buckley.
 This was followed by another single Smile, written by Johnny Young.

 In 1969, he was a teacher at Fairfield State Primary.

-In the late 1970s and early 1980s he taught at Marcellin College Junior boys school in Camberwell.
+In the late 1970s and early 1980s he taught at Marcellin College Junior Boys School in Camberwell.

 McKenna appeared regularly on television at this time, being Daryl Somers' co-host of Hey Hey It's Saturday for the show's first eight weeks in late 1971, and continuing to appear after Ossie Ostrich had replaced him as co-host.
 There were also appearances on shows such as Young Talent Time and Happening '72.

 In 1973, he published a book describing his life and career to date, and his thoughts on the VFL and Australian football in general.
 The book was co-written with Phillip Burfurd and published in the Jack Pollard Sportsmaster range of titles.
 My World Of Football was subtitled "The candid, provocative innermost thoughts and technical secrets of an Australian football hero".

 After his football career had ended, McKenna commentated football with the Seven Network until Seven lost the rights to broadcast AFL matches after the 2001 AFL season.
 He then worked in radio and as a part-time goalkicking coach at Collingwood until May 2004 when it was announced that McKenna would begin working as a ministerial transport officer (chauffeur) for the Parliament of Victoria.

-In September 2007, in an attempt to boost public awareness and support for epilepsy sufferers and their families, McKenna opened up about the three deaths in his family that had impacted him deeply over the years; those of his older sister Marie, who died after suffering an epileptic seizure just days out from McKenna's 21st birthday, and father Kevin and brother Gerard from diabetes-related illnesses.
+In September 2007, in an attempt to boost public awareness and support for epilepsy sufferers and their families, McKenna opened up about the three deaths in his family that had impacted him deeply over the years; those of his older sister Marie, who died after suffering an epileptic seizure just days out from McKenna's 21st birthday, and father Kevin and brother Gerard(drowned in bath) from diabetes-related illnesses.

 McKenna is married with two daughters and two grandsons.